Machu Picchu: Transportation

 Today, visitors can reach Machu Picchu via three main routes.
 The most popular option is the train journey from Cusco or Ollantaytambo.
-Operated by PeruRail and Inca Rail, this scenic route takes visitors to the town of Aguas Calientes, from where they can take a bus ride of 8.6 km or walk to the Machu Picchu entrance.
+Operated by PeruRail and Inca Rail, this route takes visitors to the town of Aguas Calientes, from where they can take a bus ride of 8.6 km or walk to the Machu Picchu entrance.

 Another widely chosen route is the Inca Trail, a historic path built by the Incas considered "the most famous hike in South America" by Lonely Planet, attracting thousands of tourists each year.

 The trail begins at either Piscacucho (Km 82 on the railway to Aguas Calientes) or Q'oriwayrachina (Km 104), and, depending on the starting point, spans up to approximately 42.5 km, reaching an altitude of 4200 m at Warmi Wañusqa.
-It passes through the Andes and various archaeological sites before reaching the Inti Punku (Sun Gate) at Machu Picchu.
-Due to limited permits, advance booking through a tourism agency is required.
+It passes through the Andes and various archaeological sites before reaching the Inti Punku at Machu Picchu.
+Due to limited permits, booking through a tourism agency is required.

 Alternatively, travelers can take a less conventional route that involves traveling by road to a point near the Hydroelectric station.
 From there, they can either walk or take a short train ride to Aguas Calientes.
-This option is generally more affordable and does not require advance booking, but it is less recommended during the rainy season due to potential landslide risks.
+This option is generally more affordable and does not require booking, but it is less recommended during the rainy season due to potential landslide risks.

 As of November 2024, the construction of a new paved roadway right to the doorstep of the historic site is in progress and due for completion in 2025.
-The path, otherwise known as Santa María-Santa Teresa-Machu Picchu Hydroelectric Bridge highway, involves 28.41 kilometers (22 miles) of asphalt-paved roads that would generally reduce access time to the heritage site from 4 or 5 hours, to 2 hours.
+The path, otherwise known as the Santa María-Santa Teresa-Machu Picchu Hydroelectric Bridge highway, involves 28.41 kilometers (22 miles) of asphalt-paved roads that would generally reduce access time to the heritage site from 4 or 5 hours to 2 hours.

 In popular culture

 Machu Picchu has appeared in several films, television programmes and music productions.
 The Paramount Pictures film Secret of the Incas (1954), starring Charlton Heston and Yma Sumac, was filmed on location at Machu Picchu and Cusco, marking the first time a major Hollywood studio shot on site.
 Werner Herzog's drama Aguirre, the Wrath of God (1972) opens with scenes shot in the Machu Picchu area and on the stone stairway of Huayna Picchu.
 The site features prominently in the biopic The Motorcycle Diaries (2004), based on Che Guevara's 1952 travel memoir, and in the NOVA television documentary "Ghosts of Machu Picchu".
-The site also appears briefly in The Simpsons episode Lost Verizon (2008).
+The site also appears briefly in The Simpsons episode "Lost Verizon" (2008).
 Contemporary appearances include the footage of Machu Picchu in multimedia artist Kimsooja's Thread Routes series (2010) and the blockbuster Transformers: Rise of the Beasts (2023), which filmed sequences at Machu Picchu and other Cusco sites.
 The song "Kilimanjaro" from the Indian Tamil‑language film Enthiran (2010) was also filmed at Machu Picchu.